computerguided/FCM-example/README.md

 Parts of this document can also serve as a kind of template for detailed design descriptions of components when using the FCM to design the software.

+The documentation of this project can be found in the [doc](./doc/README.md) folder.

 ---

 ## Build